winitzki/leipzig-pictures-2020/README.md

 A botanic garden is close by to my apartment.
 ![botanic garden near me](2020-07-12_12.58.38.jpeg)

 A picture from the center of Berlin.
+This is about an hour's train ride from Leipzig.
 ![Berlin center](2020-08-04_12.13.38.jpeg)

 Leipzig was relatively untouched during the wars.
 There are lots of historic buildings like these.